 - The participant retires.

-For a participant who is a 5% owner, the RBD is the April 1 following the end of the calendar year in which they attain age 70 1/2, if they attain that age in 2019, or age 72 if they reach 70 ½ after December 31, 2019, regardless of whether they retire by the end of that year.
+For a participant who is a 5% (or more) owner, the RBD is the April 1 following the end of the calendar year in which they attain age 70 1/2, if they attain that age in 2019, or age 72 if they reach 70 ½ after December 31, 2019, regardless of whether they retire by the end of that year.

 Minimum distribution requirements also apply after a participant’s death.
 When a participant dies, even if that death occurs before what would otherwise have been the participant’s RBD, the law sets minimum distribution requirements on the payment of the participant’s death benefit.

 Plan sponsors often discover that required minimum payments have either not been paid timely or at all.
-This is especially true when a non-5% owner continues working after reaching age 70 ½.
+This is especially true when a 5% (or more) owner continues working after reaching age 70 ½.
 The minimum distribution rules are qualification requirements, meaning they must be written into the plan.
 Failure to follow the minimum payment rules as written in the plan document can lead to the loss of the plan’s tax-qualified status.
 If participants or beneficiaries do not receive their minimum distribution on time, they (not the plan) are subject to a 50% additional tax on the underpayment.

 To pay the additional tax, the participant or beneficiary must attach Form 5329 to their federal income tax return for the calendar year in which the minimum distribution was due.
 The IRS may waive the additional tax for reasonable cause, if reasonable steps are being taken to make up the distribution.

 The EPCRS Revenue Procedure is the latest update of the IRS’s various resolution programs for correcting disqualifying defects in retirement plans and avoiding the tax consequences of plan disqualification.
 These programs are known collectively as the Employee Plans Compliance Resolution System (EPCRS).
 Employers may avoid disqualification of their plan by using EPCRS to correct the failures.